drscotthawley/drscotthawley/README.md

 ### Hi there 👋  [Here's my blog](https://drscotthawley.github.io/blog/).
-Most of my repos are publically-posted but only privately-useful.
+Most of my repos are publicly-posted but only privately-useful.

 The few codes I regularly maintain for public use are SHAART, aeiou, prefigure,...and a few others.